Modular rocket: Falcon Heavy

 The Falcon Heavy launch vehicle consists of a strengthened Falcon 9 Block 5 center core with two regular Falcon 9 Block 5 core stages with aerodynamic nosecones mounted on top of both acting as liquid-fuel strap-on boosters.
 Each core is powered by nine Merlin 1D engines burning rocket-grade kerosene fuel with liquid oxygen producing almost 7.7 MN of thrust, and all three cores together producing over 22 MN of thrust.
 A first design of the Falcon Heavy included a unique propellant crossfeed capability, where fuel and oxidizer to power most of the engines on the center core would be fed from the two side cores, up until the side cores would be near empty and ready for the first separation event.
 However, due to its extreme complexity this feature was cancelled in 2015 leaving each of the three cores to burn its own fuel.
 Later evaluations revealed that the propellant needed for each side booster to land (reuse) are already close to the margins so there is really no advantage to crossfeed.

 Like the single stick Falcon 9, each Falcon Heavy booster core is reusable.
 The Falcon Heavy Test Flight demonstrated the two side boosters landing simultaneously near their launch site, while the central booster attempted a landing on SpaceX's Autonomous spaceport drone ship, which resulted in a hard landing near the ship.
 During the second mission all three boosters landed softly.
 A Falcon Heavy launch that succeeds in recovering all three core boosters has the same material expenditure as the Falcon 9, i.e. the upper stage and potentially the payload fairing.
 As such, the difference in cost between a Falcon 9 and a Falcon Heavy launch is limited, mainly to the extra fuel and refurbishing three as opposed to one booster core.

+Kinetica 2

+The Kinetica 2 vehicle from CAS Space uses three identical boosters to form its first stage.
+LOX/kerosene propellants are used both for the YF-102 engines (three per core) on the boost stage and also for the upper stage engine.
+The Kinetica 2 maiden flight in March 2026 was reported as being fully successful.